 Chemotherapy kills cells that multiply quickly, such as lymphoma cells.
 It also causes damage to fast-growing normal cells, including hair cells and cells that make up the tissues in your mouth, gut and bone marrow.
 The side effects of chemotherapy occur as a result of this damage.

-The side-effects of radiotherapy and chemotherapy can include:
+effects of radiotherapy and chemotherapy can include:

 Effects on the bone marrow